We have our winners!

-Startup 4 Climate is aimed at startups and young companies with ideas that can speed up the energy transition and steer the development towards the global goal of 1,5-degree warming.
+Startup 4 Climate is aimed at young companies with ideas that can speed up the energy transition and steer the development towards the global goal of 1,5-degree warming.

-The energy transition encompasses initiatives that promote the switch from current energy and transport systems to those systems and solutions that are smarter, more efficient and more climate friendly.
+The energy transition encompasses initiatives that promote the switch from current energy and transport systems to solutions that are smarter, more efficient and more climate friendly.

 What’s in it for you?

 The best submissions are shortlisted and have the opportunity to pitch their ideas to our jury of experts.
 Participants will also have the opportunity to interact with two of Sweden’s most well-known energy companies, learn about their approach to the future of energy, tap into their networks as well as be fronted in their news content.